-The pipeline is very similar to that of DLX or mips, It contains only 4 stages: IF ID ALU and MEM.
+The pipeline is very similar to that of DLX or MIPS, It contains only 4 stages: IF ID ALU and MEM.
 There is no WB stage for register write back, I have merged it into the MEM stage to simplify the pipeline design.

 The first stage is IF (Instruction Fetch).
-It fetches one instruction from the prefetch buffer every cycle.
+It is describe in IF.v file.lt fetches one instruction from the prefetch buffer every cycle.
 This is a so called "1 issue pipeline."
 2 issue or 4 issue operation is possible, but it would seriously increase the complexity of the overall architecture.
 Also, a report from ARM states that a two issue pipeline will achieve only a 20% performance improvement.
 I think that because the ARM instruction set is more like a CISC than a common RISC, its code is relatively dense, so that one instruction word can do more work (on average) than a comparable RISC instruction word.
 So a single issue pipeline is should be sufficient to realize high enough levels of performance.

 The second pipeline stage is the ID (Instruction Decode) stage.
+It is described in Decoder\ARM.v.
 In this stage the decoder translates a single ARM instruction into microinstructions and sends the microinstructions into the rest of the pipeline structure.